milliff/milliff-read-replication/README.md

 If you use this replication package or data in your research, please cite the original paper:

 Milliff, Aidan and Blair Read.
 2024.
-"Understanding Majoritarian Violence: Evidence from Hate Crimes and Crowd Violence in India."
+"Understanding Majoritarian Violence: Evidence from Vigilante Violence in India."